nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > * Index refers to the index number shown in the most recent listing.
 > * The index **must be a positive integer** 1, 2, 3, ...

+> * Note that it is not possible to rename a task name to its original name and it might not be possible for the task to have the same name as another existing task

 Examples:

 * `list` <br>